 Timeline: approximately 1 week after Stage 2

-The winding-up petition is served on your company (at its registered address, or by hand to an officer of the company), giving you details of the debt and the date for the hearing.
+The winding-up petition is served on your company either at its registered address, or by hand to an officer of the company, giving you the details including the outstanding debt and the time and date of the hearing.

 Stage 4.
 The winding-up petition is advertised